hannahchan/Scaffold.Service/Scaffold/Docs/Logging.md

 - [HTTP Logging](https://docs.microsoft.com/aspnet/core/fundamentals/http-logging)
 - [W3C Logger](https://docs.microsoft.com/aspnet/core/fundamentals/w3c-logger)

-## Application Logging
+## Event Logging

-Included in the application layer of Scaffold is an [_AuditLogger_](../Sources/Scaffold.Application/Components/Audit/AuditLogger.cs) that logs all messages that pass through the [in-process event bus](./Architecture.md).
+Included in the application layer of Scaffold is an [_EventLogger_](../Sources/Scaffold.Application/Components/Audit/EventLogger.cs) that logs all messages that pass through the [in-process event bus](./Architecture.md).
 When publishing messages to the in-process event bus, developers should be conscious that sensitive information in the message might be logged.

 ## Separation of Concerns